ibm-cloud-docs/databases-for-enterprisedb/howto-managing-connections.md

 Your admin user has the `pg_signal_backend` role.
 If you find connections that need to be reset or closed, the admin user can use both [`pg_cancel_backend` and `pg_terminate_backend`](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SIGNAL-TABLE).
 The `pid` of a process is found from the `pg_stat_activity` table.

-- `pg_cancel_backend` cancels a connection's current query without terminating the connection, and without stopping any other queries that it might be running.
+- `pg_cancel_backend` Cancels a connection's current query without terminating the connection, and without stopping any other queries that it might be running.
   ```sql
   SELECT pg_cancel_backend(pid);
   ```

-- `pg_terminate_backend` stops the entire process and closes the connection.
+- `pg_terminate_backend` Stops the entire process and closes the connection.
   ```sql
   SELECT pg_terminate_backend(pid);
   ```